-Messy people may not recognize the signs of being disorganized.
-Some commonalities may include searching for misplaced items, being late for appointments, missing work, not spending enough time on important tasks, and feeling overwhelmed.
+For the most part, messy people may not recognize the signs of being disorganized.
+Some commonalities may include searching for misplaced items, multiple piles of their stuff or mess around, being late for appointments, missing work, not spending enough time on important tasks, and feeling overwhelmed.

 Frequently asked questions on how to help a messy person get organized

 Many people often claim to be “messy organized.”
 Everything may look like a mess, but they state they know exactly where certain items are.
-While that may be fine for some people, more often than not, most everyone can afford to throw away or digitize paper clutter.
+While that may be fine for some people, more often than not, most everyone can afford to get rid or throw away their mess and digitize paper clutter.

 They are not alone.
 Feeling overwhelmed when looking at clutter is a fairly common reaction!
 A study by the Australia Institute found that four in ten Australians feel anxious, guilty, or depressed about their clutter.